pat-laugh/webss/README.md

 ## Creating packages

-At the moment, I took the compiler code and file from another project and integrated this project with it, so it's a bit complicated what happens, but that shall be improved in the future.
+At the moment, I took the compiler code from another personal project I'd been working on and integrated it with this project, so it's a bit complicated what happens, but that shall be improved in the future.